 Important: Before cutting or programming an IKT Key blank, make certain it will operate the vehicle.

-Ford has discontinued production of some 40 bit IKT key blanks.
+Note: Ford has discontinued the production of some of the 40 bit IKT key blanks.
 They may still be available from locksmith distributors.
 The 80 bit IKT key blanks are their direct replacement.